Chief Programming Executive and General Manager, General Audience Programming

 Ms. Hoppe is serving her third term on the Steering Committee of the World Congress of Science and Factual Producers, appeared on panels at RealScreen and the Jackson Hole Wildlife Film Festival, served as a jury member for the Japan Prize and has been a judge of the News and Documentary Emmy Awards.
 She also has served on National Science Foundation grant review panels and has privately reviewed grants for other organizations.

-Programming Executive and Vice President, Content and Business Affairs
+Senior Vice President, Programming & Business Affairs

 Donald H. Thoms